torelizer/jack_trauma/README.md

 5. Copyright
 ------------

-Copyright 2014 Andrea Lusuardi, Daniele Torelli
+Copyright 2014 Andrea Lusuardi, Daniele Torelli.
 The program is distributed under the terms of the GNU General Public License (see LICENSE.txt).